 Most of us know James Joyce as a novelist, the writer of Ulysses, A Portrait of the Artist as a Young Man, and Finnegans Wake.
 But he was also a lyric poet, whose beautiful verses bear the indelible stamp of his musical talent and training.
 (By all accounts, Joyce was a superb tenor!)

-During the winter/spring of 2019, I wrote a cycle of ten art songs on Joyce's poems, which I released as part of my 2020 album on the AVIE Records label, At That Hour: Art Songs by Henry Dehlinger.
-I later arranged three of those settings—Night Piece, Strings in the Earth and Air, and Bahnhofstrasse—for SATB chorus with high voice solo and piano accompaniment for the Washington Master Chorale.
+In 2019, I wrote a cycle of ten art songs on Joyce's poems, which I released as part of my 2020 album on the AVIE Records label, At That Hour: Art Songs by Henry Dehlinger.
+I later arranged three of those settings (Night Piece, Strings in the Earth and Air, and Bahnhofstrasse) for mixed chorus and piano for my dear friend Thomas Colohan, artistic director of the Washington Master Chorale.
 They made their premiere on October 27, 2019 at the Washington Master Chorale's 10th Anniversary Season opening concert in Washington, DC with soprano Laura Choi Stuart singing the solo and Zsolt Balogh at the piano.

 I arranged Night Piece for unaccompanied SATB chorus.
 It begins as a reverent, if not haunting, portrait of “night’s sin-dark nave.”
 Replete with ecclesiastical imagery, this subdued choral meditation swells into a tender exultation of the night sky with soaring melodies and lush harmonies.
 Joyce’s characteristic neologisms abound: A star-knell tolls as upsoaring clouds surge voidward, high above the “adoring waste of souls.”